top of page

 Knocker Upper

-Step into 1752, when Britain simply cut eleven days out of September, sparking fury and riots in the streets.
-Then into the industrial age, when railways demanded national time, Bristol and Oxford clung to their own minutes, and bleary-eyed workers were woken by “knocker-uppers” tapping windows with sticks or firing peas at the glass.
+Step into 1752, when Britain abruptly cut eleven days from September.
+This decision sparked fury and riots in the streets.
+Can you imagine the chaos?
+Then, we enter the industrial age.
+Railways demanded a national time system.
+Bristol and Oxford clung to their own minutes.
+Meanwhile, bleary-eyed workers were roused by “knocker-uppers,” who tapped windows with sticks or even fired peas at the glass.

 Listen to this British History Podcast here: